© Bank of America Corporation. All rights reserved.

 Statistics suggest that it's one of the greatest threats faced by family-owned companies—and utterly preventable.
 Here, our wealth strategy professionals offer a road map to the process that may help you protect your wealth and extend your legacy.

-Then, in 2017, the older daughter died suddenly.
+Then, in 2019, the older daughter died suddenly.
 As part of the transfer of the company from their father, the new owners had a portion of their succession plan in place—a buy-sell agreement that specified how company shares would be transferred if one of the three left the business.
 There was one problem, says Scott Cooper, managing director of Merrill’s Wealth Structuring group: The life insurance policies that had been taken out to fund the agreement had been allowed to lapse.
-When the older daughter passed away—with most of her $50 million estate tied up in the closely held business—her siblings had scant liquidity to cover the 45% federal estate tax in effect at the time (it’s 40% in 2018).
-“They had to come up with $25 million to pay Uncle Sam,” says Cooper.
+When the older daughter passed away—with most of her $50 million estate tied up in the closely held business—her siblings had scant liquidity to cover the 40% federal estate tax.
+“They had to come up with $20 million to pay Uncle Sam,” says Cooper.
 “To do it, they had to jump through hoops, scraping together cash and taking out a large loan.
 It could’ve been worse.
 They could have lost the company.”

 When it comes to succession planning, partial measures aren’t enough.
 Most business owner seem to recognize the importance of having a succession plan.
 According to the 2018 U.S. Trust Insights on Wealth and Worth® survey, more than half of all business owners plan to leave their business within the next five years and while two-thirds of all business owners (including those already retired) say they have or had a succession plan for their business upon leaving it, only one-third have a robust, documented plan that’s been communicated to those it affects.1 Only 28% of business owners plan on selling or transferring ownership to a family member, and 22% of owners have an informal plan that includes nothing more than a verbal agreement, a simple written memorandum or a general idea in mind.2